Switching to F-Pulse

 1.Install F-Pulse (`docker compose up -d`)

-3.Recreate data workflows on F-Pulse's visual canvas
+3.Recreate the data ones on F-Pulse's visual canvas

 5.Configure database and API connections

-6.Keep n8n for non-data automation, use F-Pulse for data pipelines
+6.Keep n8n for non-data automation; use F-Pulse for data pipelines

 What doesn't change: You can run both tools. n8n handles IT automation and webhook workflows.
 F-Pulse handles data engineering.
 They complement each other.